IkechukwuAKalu/fun-numbers/README.md

 # FunNumbers

-This project was done to contest in the Actions on Google Challenge 2017 using an [Api.Ai](https://api.ai) agent.
+This is an Actions on Google project using an [Api.Ai](https://api.ai) agent.

 It consists of two parts: A Number Game and A Basic Calculator.